Is Homeschool Gym Class a Challenge?

 Agility Ladder Circuits

 See how many ways they can come up with to move their feet!
 You can give them a few moves to start, but let them help you identify the many ways they can build coordination.
 It gives them a boost of confidence to create and complete something that they helped come up with.
 Grab our SMART Modular Agility Ladder, and your options are endless.
-Bundle with some hurdles and really add some jump in your game!
+Set the ladders up on any flat surface and connect them together to make the fun go even further.
+Bundle these with some hurdles and really add some jump to your game!